top of page

 Editorial advisory board member of an international journal

-The journal ‘Anthrozoos: A multidisciplinary journal of the interactions of people and animals’ is the most highly respected journal in the area of human-animal interactions and anthrozoology (Q1, Impact Factor= 1.65).
-In 2017 I was invited to join the editorial advisory board.
+The journal ‘Anthrozoos: A multidisciplinary journal of the interactions of people and animals’ published by Taylor and Francis, is the most highly respected journal in the area of human-animal interactions and anthrozoology (Q1; 2024-25 Impact Factor of 2.49).
+In 2017 I was invited by the Editor in Chief to join the editorial advisory board.
 This reflects my international contributions to the field in relation to human-animal research.
-I also regularly act as an ad-hoc reviewer for over 20 interdisciplinary national and international journals (not listed here due to space restrictions, but available on request).
+I also regularly act as an ad-hoc reviewer for over 20 interdisciplinary national and international journals (can be provided upon request).

 Invited keynote and speaker addresses